Medium/pipette/README.md

 Common Options
 --------------

-Some of the classes (as of this writing, just one, but that's going to change) take an optional `options` constructor parameter.
+Some of the classes (as of this writing, just two, but that's going to change) take an optional `options` constructor parameter.
 If not `undefined`, this must be a map from option names to values as specified by the class.